 Scientists believe that climate change may be responsible for the warming waters.
 As melting glaciers in Greenland dump more freshwater into the North Atlantic, the ocean circulation that keeps waters along the coast of eastern North America cold may be starting to weaken – allowing more warm water to pool into the Gulf of Maine.

 Warm sea surface temperatures help transport more heat energy and moisture into the atmosphere.
-The persistently warm waters off the coast of the northeastern U.S. and Canada this summer have contributed to record-warm overnight temperatures and high humidity levels.
+The persistent warm waters off the coast of the northeastern U.S. and Canada this summer have contributed to record-warm overnight temperatures and high humidity levels.
 NOAA's recently released monthly climate report shows that much of the Northeast experienced record-warm overnight low temperatures in August 2018.